10 Best Credit Cards for People With Bad Credit in Canada

 Unsecuring your credit card

 After building your credit score through a secured card, you may want to upgrade and receive your deposit back.
 Consider looking for a secured credit card company that also offers unsecured cards.
+You can also switch your credit card to a cashback credit card or a good no-fee credit card.
+They may offer valuable bonuses and perks that credit cards for bad credit do not offer.
+Some credit cards offer travel insurance that can be valuable during trips outside of your province or Canada.
 This will allow you to receive your secured deposit back without impacting your credit score.
 If you shop at a retail store regularly, you can also look into store credit cards offered by the retailer.
 These cards usually have no annual fee and are easy to qualify for.

 Part of your credit score calculation is the age of your credit accounts, which is why closing a secured account will impact your credit score.
 Instead, switch from a secured to an unsecured card within the same company.
 This allows you to maintain the credit account age while receiving your deposit.